 Technology enables rich product content

 However, simply creating rich product content alone is not enough.
-To gain the most value from these resources, brands need to also invest and implement the technology (i.e. product content management systems) necessary to the creation, management, and syndication of rich product content.
+To gain the most value from these resources, brands need to also invest and implement the technology (i.e. product experience management systems) necessary to the creation, management, and syndication of rich content.

-Effective product content management systems ensure that the rich product content is being leverage to the utmost, maximizing consumer engagement across channels and boosting revenue in the process.
+Effective product experience management systems ensure that the rich product content is being leverage to the utmost, maximizing consumer engagement across channels and boosting revenue in the process.

 Get our insider tips about how to leverage enhanced content to drive real results in our free guide: How Enhanced Content Drives Sales and Product Page Conversions.